kureinmaxim/ApiAi/README.md

 On first run, the application creates `config_qt.json` automatically in the **project root**.

 ### Tauri Version
-To configure protected settings:
+To configure provider settings:
-1. Click the lock icon (🔒) in sidebar OR double-click "Maksim Kurein" in footer
+1. Click **"⚙️ Settings"** button in sidebar
-2. Enter PIN (default: `1234`)
+2. If locked, unlock with PIN (default: `1234`)
-3. Edit Telegram URL, Port, Encryption Key, or API Key
+3. Edit Telegram URL, Port, API Key, Encryption settings
-4. Click lock icon again to lock settings
+4. Click **"💾 Save Settings"** - automatically saved to `config_qt.json`
+5. Settings persist between app restarts

+**File Editor Mode:**
+1. Click **"📄 Select File"** to choose a file
+2. Write editing instructions in the prompt
+3. Click **Send** - AI processes the file
+4. Choose to overwrite original or create new version (_AI_1, _AI_2, etc.)
+5. Click file name to copy path to clipboard

 ### Python Version
 To configure API keys: